Goble, Eva L. (1910-) | Purdue University Libraries, Archives and Special Collections

 Name: Goble, Eva L. (1910-)

-Historical Note: Goble was the Dean of Home Economics at Purdue from 1967 to 1973.
-She was born on May 28, 1910 in southern Clay County and attended school in Jasonville, Indiana where she participated in girls' basketball and was instrumental in starting her high school's first library.
-Goble applied and was accepted to Indiana State University.
-However, due to the stock market crash, Goble had to leave school and find a job in order to save money.
-With some financial help from her father, she returned to Indiana State University and graduated from the Teaching College in 1941.
-During her career, the Extension Homemakers Clubs of Indiana had the largest enrollment of any state in the nation.
-In 1967, Goble was named Dean of the School of Home Economics and also received the Distinguished Alumni Award from Indiana University in 1968.
+Historical Note: Eva Goble was born on May 28, 1910 in southern Clay County and attended school in Jasonville, Indiana where she participated in girls' basketball and was instrumental in starting her high school's first library.
+Goble started college at Indiana State University, but had to leave school for work when the stock market crashed in 1929.
+She eventually was able to return to Indiana State University and graduated from the Teaching College in 1941.
+She worked for Purdue Extension services from 1941 until being named Dean of Home Economics in 1967, a position she held until her retirement in 1973.
+Goble was also state leader of the Indiana Extension Homemakers Association from 1947 to 1973.
+She received the Distinguished Alumni Award from Indiana State University in 1968.
 In 1972, she received one of the first Frederick L. Hovde Awards for Excellence in Educational Service to the Rural People of Indiana.
 Purdue's College of Consumer and Family Sciences established the Eva Goble Lecture Series in 1992, and Dean Goble, now emeritus, received an honorary doctorate from Purdue in 1999.

 Purdue Univeristy Archives and Special Collections Oral History Program